 Also, add carrots and onions and saute them for 4 minutes.

 After that, add squash flesh, apple, ginger, turmeric, coconut milk, water and salt, and pepper.

 You should then stir and bring to a boil.
-When you bring to a boil, you need to reduce heat and simmer, and to leave it covered for 10 minutes.
+When you bring it to a boil, you need to reduce heat and simmer and leave it covered for 10 minutes.